 engaged in cross-issue work.

-Every member of this network embodies resilience, compassion, and an unrelenting commitment to justice.
+Every community member embodies resilience, compassion, and an unrelenting commitment to justice.
 They confront the challenges at the intersections of climate, social, and racial justice head-on - transforming deep care and passion into meaningful action and lasting change.
+We’re building a community for those often sidelined but always doing the work.
+For the ones connecting the dots, breaking the mould, and refusing to choose between issues - because justice is never one-dimensional.

 Cinthya Sopaheluwakan